hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 {{< /callout >}}

 Available backends:
 - `wayland`: Creates an output as a Wayland window.
 This will only work if you're already running Hyprland with the Wayland backend.
 - `headless`: Creates a headless monitor output.
-If you're running a VNC/RDP/Sunshine server, you should use this.
+If you're running a VNC/RDP/ Sunshine server, you should use this.
 - `auto`: Picks a backend for you.
 For example, if you're running Hyprland from the TTY, `headless` will be chosen.

 For example, to create a headless output named "test":